Graph-of-Skills: Dependency-Aware Structural Retrieval for Massive Agent Skills: Ablation Study

 \textbf{GoS maintains a reward advantage at all tested scales.} At 200 skills, \textit{Vanilla Skills} is still slightly ahead of GoS (32.5 vs. 32.1).
 Once the library becomes moderately large, GoS outperforms both baselines at every tested scale: 31.4 vs. 26.0 / 20.7 at 500 skills, 34.4 vs. 27.4 / 21.5 at 1{,}000 skills, and 31.3 vs. 26.7 / 23.8 at 2{,}000 skills (GoS / Vanilla Skills / Vector Skills).
 The margin is largest at 1{,}000 skills and remains substantial at 2{,}000, indicating that increasing library size does not weaken the benefit of dependency-aware retrieval.

-\textbf{The extra retrieval step adds modest runtime for GPT-5.2 Codex, but does not change the main scaling conclusion.} Both retrieval-based methods are slower than \textit{Vanilla Skills} in agent-only runtime for GPT at most scales, reflecting the overhead of searching before execution.
+\textbf{Retrieval step does not change the scaling conclusion.} Both retrieval-based methods are slower than \textit{Vanilla Skills} in agent-only runtime for GPT at most scales, reflecting the overhead of searching before execution.
 However, this reduced runtime is unique to GPT-5.2 Codex, likely due to caching mechanisms for fixed skill libraries within the black-box model, where Claude and MiniMax have longer runtime when using \textit{Vanilla Skills} than GoS and \textit{Vector Skills} (Table~\ref{results-table}).
 In contrast, the Claude model lacks this optimization, making the \textit{Vanilla Skills} approach significantly slower than retrieval methods.
 Furthermore, the results suggest that the primary system bottleneck is not graph traversal or vector search, but rather the overhead of exposing an increasingly large, flat library directly to the model.